natebarksdale/natebarksdale.github.io/output/2021-11-03-what-does-a-1800-year-old-buddhist-classic-have-to-say-about-quantum-physics-and-the-nature-of-reality.md

 ---
 author: Nate Barksdale
 pubDatetime: 2021-11-03
-modDatetime: 2025-03-17
+modDatetime: 2025-03-17T21:10:30Z
-title: Study of the Day | What Does a 1,800-year-old Buddhist Classic Have to Say about Quantum Physics and the Nature of Reality?
+title: What Does a 1,800-year-old Buddhist Classic Have to Say about Quantum Physics and the Nature of Reality?
-slug: study-of-the-day-what-does-a-1800-year-old-buddhist-classic-have-to-say-about-quantum-physics-and-the-nature-of-reality
+slug: what-does-a-1800-year-old-buddhist-classic-have-to-say-about-quantum-physics-and-the-nature-of-reality
 featured: false
 draft: false
 description: A renowned physicist discusses the philosophy of emptiness with the Dalai Lama’s doctor